 The Venezuela crisis

 The political, social and economic crisis Venezuela is currently going through has brought about violence, insecurity and the deterioration of basic human rights.
 Shortages in food, medicine and essential services are making matters worse.
+The recent earthquakes have further increased humanitarian needs for already vulnerable families.

 THE SCALE OF THE CRISIS: KEY FIGURES